 Our nine day trip to Italy, was, well, an adventure.
+Especially when it came to the transportation in Italy.
 When we got back home everyone asked the classic, “How was your trip?”
 Our answer, “Um, 50/50.”
 Let’s start from the very beginning.

 We ended up spending two entire days in the London Gatwick airport.
 A great way to start your vacation!
 They finally got us out of London and over to Rome around 10:30PM.
 We land in Rome and miss the rental car pick up by 30 minutes which means we get to take the bus.
 It picks us up around 12:30PM and we drive up to Florence.
 We get there in the wee hours of the morning (It’s now Monday), and we have to wait 4.5 hours for the rental car place to open.